 Furnette Industries, Inc. was a furniture manufacturing concern located in the Bronx, NY.
 According to a June 11, 1962 New York Times article titled "Modern Furniture Can Be Assembled in the Home" Furnette started operation in 1945, little else is known about the early years of the company.

-What we do know is that in 1957 Furnette started promoting a line of contemporary furnishings titled the Gallery Group, designed by Mark J. Furst and Robert Fellner (who also owned the company).
-As a curious side note my research has recently shown that this grouping had been in the market since 1955 .
+What we do know is that in 1955 Furnette started promoting a line of contemporary furnishings titled the Gallery Group, designed by Mark J. Furst and Robert Fellner (who also owned the company).
 Their mix and match design philosophy attracted some attention in the media and that is where our story begins.
 Along with their case pieces the new Gallery Group had a series of brass framed shelf units or hutches remarkably similar to Paul McCobb's designs.

 This first illustration is a Halpern and Gillman advertisement from page 17 of the November 11, 1957 issue of the New York Times.
 This particular hutch is the most common of the group by far and, in my experience, almost always misattributed to Paul McCobb.
 Hell, if I didn't know better I would have thought that this was a Paul McCobb design, but my research very clearly proves otherwise.